cbsudux/Human-Pose-Estimation-101/README.md

 - Human-Computer Interaction (HCI)
 - Virtual Reality
 - Augmented Reality
-- Amazon Go presents an important domain for the application of human pose estimation.
-Cameras track and recognize people and their actions, for which pose estimation is an important component.
-Entities relying on services that track and measure human activities rely heavily on human pose estimation
+- Amazon Go presents an important domain for the application of human Pose Estimation.
+Cameras track and recognize people and their actions, for which Pose Estimation is an important component.
+Entities relying on services that track and measure human activities rely heavily on human Pose Estimation

 ## Informative roadmap on 2D Human Pose Estimation research
 - [Presentation by Wei Yang](https://www.slideshare.net/plutoyang/mmlab-seminar-2016-deep-learning-for-human-pose-estimation)